caiorgarcez/TestGit/README.md

 `$ git status`

-Add a commit to your file.
+For pushing to Github changes in the repository, it is necessary to add a "commit tag message" to your files that are identified as modified when running git status.
+To do so, run:

 `$ git commit -m "write here the commit" myfirstfile.md`